Adm-Irf/Fresh-Lokals/README.md

-# FreshLokals - Malaysian Local Grocery Marketplace
+# FreshLokals – Malaysian Local Grocery Marketplace 🥬🇲🇾

-## Introduction
+## 📌 Introduction
-Hai!
-We are Year 2 Computer Science students, and this is our **FreshLokals** e-commerce project!
-FreshLokals is an online marketplace dedicated to promoting Malaysian local grocery products.
-The platform is built using **Vite with React** for the frontend and uses **CSV files** for data storage with JAVA Backend.
+FreshLokals is an e-commerce prototype built by a group of Year 2 Computer Science students.
+It highlights Malaysian local grocery products through a simple and responsive interface.

+The project uses **Vite + React** for the frontend and **Java + CSV storage** for the backend.
+We also added **PayPal Sandbox integration** to show how an online payment works without using real money.

-## Project Features
+## ✨ Features
-- A user-friendly interface for browsing and purchasing local food and ingredients.
-- **Navbar, Landing Page, and PayPal integration** for seamless transactions.
-- Categories include fresh produce, pantry staples, and more.
+- Clean and responsive UI built with React
+- Local Malaysian grocery categories
-- CSV-based data storage for product listings and order management.
+- CSV-based product and order storage
+- PayPal Sandbox checkout demo
+- Simple and lightweight architecture

 ---

+## 💳 PayPal Sandbox Integration
+This project uses PayPal Sandbox to simulate online payments.
+It walks through the full flow:
+1. Add items to cart
+2. Proceed to checkout
+3. Complete mock payment
+4. Return status to the website

+This gives a realistic experience without using real money.

+---

-## About the Project
+## 🌿 About the Project
-FreshLokals aims to provide a convenient platform for users to support **local businesses** by purchasing fresh and authentic Malaysian ingredients.
-Our approach ensures an easy-to-use interface, smooth transactions, and reliable product listings.
+FreshLokals is designed to support Malaysian local sellers.
+The platform gives users a simple way to browse items, add them to cart and simulate a full checkout flow.
+The project structure is intentionally straightforward to make it easy for students to read and extend.

+---

 ## Download & Installation Guide

-### Prerequisites
+## 🧰 Prerequisites
-Ensure you have the following installed on your system:
-- **Java 17+** (for backend)
-- **Maven** (for managing backend dependencies)
-- **Node.js** (LTS version recommended for frontend)
-- **Git** (for cloning the repository)
+Before running the project, make sure you have:
+- Java 17+
+- Maven
+- Node.js (LTS)
+- Git

 ---

-## Steps to Download
+## ⬇️ Installation

 1. Open your terminal and navigate to your desired directory.
 2. Clone the repository using: